loociano/MPSM2NetworkPrinting/README.md

 ## How to install

+* Install or upgrade to [Cura 4.6.0](https://ultimaker.com/software/ultimaker-cura) or later.
-Download the latest [release](https://github.com/loociano/MPSM2NetworkPrinting/releases) and drag and drop the `.curapackage` file into Cura.
+* Download the latest [plugin release](https://github.com/loociano/MPSM2NetworkPrinting/releases) and drag and drop the `.curapackage` file into Cura.
 Restart Cura to apply the changes.

 ## How to use

-1. **Important**: due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura, you need to temporarily disable the **UM3 Network Printing** plugin to add the printer over the network.
+1. **Important**: due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura 4.6.1 or earlier, you need to temporarily disable the **UM3 Network Printing** plugin to add the printer over the network.
 Go to Marketplace → Installed and disable **UM3 Network Printing** plugin.
 Restart Cura to apply changes.

 1. In Cura, go to Settings → Printer →  **Add Printer**.